Episode 306 - Church Union

 He also promised that should his family line end at some point, his title would pass to Charles.

-He would would remain Prince of Achaea, as in the Peloponnese, for his lifetime, but then his realm would pass to Anjou.
+William of Vilhardouan agreed to a similar deal.
+He would remain Prince of Achaea, as in the Peloponnese, for his lifetime, but then his realm would pass to Anjou.

 Finally, the Venetians were offered all their old rights and territories back if they would support this mission.